Ryan Kesler: Personal life

 Kesler and his wife Andrea have four children.
 The family resides in Huntington Beach, California during the season.
 In the off-season, they live in Bloomfield, Michigan.
 His family's previous offseason residence was nearby, in his hometown of Livonia, Michigan.
 As of 2009, he kept a Ford Mustang at his parents' home in Livonia, which he enjoyed racing.

+On October 27, 2025, Kesler was charged with two misdemeanor counts of criminal sexual conduct in the fourth degree stemming from events that transpired on January 1, 2025; he was arraigned in Bloomfield Hills, Michigan, and entered a not guilty plea.
+Both counts allege that Kesler was engaged in contact with a 16-year-old child.
+The acts were "through force or coercion and/or" Kesler "(had) reason to know the victim was physically helpless."As a result of the charges, Kesler was suspended from his role as a youth hockey coach by both the Michigan Amateur Hockey Association and USA Hockey.

 Endorsements

-In March 2010, Kesler was announced as the cover athlete for the 2K Sports video game NHL 2K11, released several months later in August.
+In March 2010, Kesler was announced as the cover athlete for the 2K Sports video game NHL 2K11, released a few months later in August 2010.
 He had previously worked with 2K Sports, doing motion capture for NHL 2K10.

 In November 2010, Kesler released his own line of sportswear and casual clothing.
 In partnership with Vancouver-based Firstar Sports, the line was branded "RK17".
 A promotional photograph of Kesler modeling athletic underwear received considerable media attention in Vancouver and resulted in him being featured in ESPN's Body Issue magazine and named in a feature entitled "Most Beautiful People of B.C." by a local publication.